-ACTING FOR THE STAGE (1002)
+ACTING FOR THE STAGE (8509)

+This is a semester long course.
 Good actors are inquisitive, imaginative, empathetic team players and good listeners who enjoy the detective work required to build a living, breathing character from words on a page.
 This course engages students in the physical and vocal techniques of acting, the mental and emotional aspects of acting, and character creation through interpretation.
-Students develop their acting skills by engaging in a more in-depth approach to their actor training by collaborating with fellow actors while studying traditional and contemporary acting techniques and methods.
+Students develop their acting skills collaborating with fellow actors while studying traditional and contemporary acting techniques and methods.
 Students will be immersed as actors in published and original work to build the five C's: Confidence, Collaboration, Communication, Creativity, and Critical Thinking.